Baby Sleep Consultant in Singapore

 Multiple Night Wakings

-Your baby wakes frequently at night and needs feeding, rocking, or your presence to fall back asleep.
+Your baby wakes every 1–2 hours at night and needs feeding, rocking, or your presence to fall back asleep.

 Parent-Controlled Sleep Associations

-Your child relies on rocking, nursing, patting, or pacifier to fall asleep.
+Your baby relies on rocking, feeding, patting, or a pacifier to fall asleep.

 Chronic Sleep Deprivation